Credit Bubbles in Arbitrage Markets: The Geometric Arbitrage Approach to Credit Risk: Introduction

 \section{Introduction}

 This paper utilizes a conceptual structure - called in Geometric Arbitrage Theory - to model arbitrage in credit markets.
 GAT embeds classical stochastic finance into a stochastic differential geometric framework to characterize arbitrage.
 The main contribution of this approach consists of modeling markets made of basic financial instruments together with their term structures as principal fibre bundles.
 Financial features of this market - like no arbitrage and equilibrium - are then characterized in terms of standard differential geometric constructions - like curvature - associated to a natural connection in this fibre bundle.
 Principal fibre bundle theory has been heavily exploited in theoretical physics as the language in which laws of nature can be best formulated by providing an invariant framework to describe physical systems and their dynamics.
 These ideas can be carried over to mathematical finance and economics.
 A market is a financial-economic system that can be described by an appropriate principle fibre bundle.
 A principle like the invariance of market laws under change of num\'{e}raire can be seen then as gauge invariance.
 The fact that gauge theories are the natural language to describe economics was first proposed by Malaney and Weinstein in the context of the economic index problem (\cite{Ma96}, \cite{We06}).
 Ilinski (see \cite{Il00} and \cite{Il01}) and Young (\cite{Yo99}) proposed to view arbitrage as the curvature of a gauge connection, in analogy to some physical theories.
 Independently, Cliff and Speed (\cite{SmSp98}) further developed Flesaker and Hughston seminal work (\cite{FlHu96}) and utilized techniques from differential geometry (indirectly mentioned by allusive wording) to reduce the complexity of asset models before stochastic modeling.
 Perhaps due to its borderline nature lying at the intersection between stochastic finance and differential geometry, there was almost no further mathematical research, and the subject, unfairly considered as an exotic topic, remained confined to econophysics, (see \cite{FeJi07}, \cite{Mo09} and \cite{DuFiMu00}).
-In \cite{Fa14} Geometric Arbitrage Theory has been given a rigorous mathematical foundation utilizing the formal background of stochastic differential geometry as in Schwartz (\cite{Schw80}), Elworthy (\cite{El82}), Em\'{e}ry(\cite{Em89}), Hackenbroch and Thalmaier (\cite{HaTh94}), Stroock (\cite{St00}) and Hsu (\cite{Hs02}).
+In \cite{Fa15, Fa20} Geometric Arbitrage Theory has been given a rigorous mathematical foundation utilizing the formal background of stochastic differential geometry as in Schwartz (\cite{Schw80}), Elworthy (\cite{El82}), Em\'{e}ry(\cite{Em89}), Hackenbroch and Thalmaier (\cite{HaTh94}), Stroock (\cite{St00}) and Hsu (\cite{Hs02}).
 GAT can bring new insights to mathematical finance by looking at the same concepts from a different perspective, so that the new results can be understood without stochastic differential geometric background.
 This is the case for the main contributions of this paper, a no arbitrage characterization of credit markets.
 More precisely, we assume that there is a market in one currency for both government and corporate bonds for different maturities and we choose the government bond as num\'{e}raire.
-We assume that the deflators (i.e. the risk free discounted values) of the corporate and government bond dynamics follows the SDEs
+With the formal notation introduced in Subsection \ref{CRGAT} we will prove following results. \begin{theorem}[\textbf{No Arbitrage Credit Market}] Let $\lambda=\lambda_t$ and $\LGD=\LGD_t$ be the default intensity and the Loss-Given-Default, respectively, of the corporate bond.
+Let $P^{\text{Corp, Gov}}$ and $r^{\text{Corp, Gov}}$ be the term structures and short rate for corporate and government bonds.
+The following assertions are equivalent: \begin{itemize} \item [(i)] The credit market model satisfies the no-free-lunch-with-vanishing-risk condition. \item[(ii)] There exists a positive local martingale $\beta=(\beta_t)_{t\ge0}$ such that deflators and short rates satisfy for all times the condition